-These crispy-skinned baked sweet potatoes with a smoky lentil stew are the ultimate in vegan comfort food!
+These crispy baked sweet potatoes topped with a smoky lentil stew are the ultimate in comforting vegan dinners!

 The Ingredients